jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     })(window.Coresight);
     ```

 1. Begin by creating the symbol definition [Object](https://developer.mozilla.org/en-US/docs/Glossary/Object) that will be used to register the symbol with PI Coresight.
 Here we use the PI Coresight object passed in to gain access to the symbol catalog.
 The symbol catalog is the object we use for registering and holding all Coresight symbols.
-We are creating and empty object and passing that into the register function.
+We are creating an empty object and passing that into the register function.
 Since this is in an IIFE, as soon as the browser executes it, it will run the registration code.

     ```javascript
     (function (CS) {
-        var defintion = {};
+        var definition = {};
-        CS.symbolCatalog.register(defintion);
+        CS.symbolCatalog.register(definition);
     })(window.Coresight);
     ```